GabeScott/standard-works-vault/General Conference/1972 April - “Judge Not, That Ye Be Not Judged”.md

 As parents, we have the responsibility in our homes to guard against any of these things.
 Also, we must realize that every word and every act influences the thinking and attitude of the child.
 It is in the family that the child picks up the elementary lessons in getting along with people and the virtues of love, compassion, and concern.
 These lessons will have been well taught if parents can bring up their children without prejudicing them by precept or example against any other children on the grounds of color, race, religion, social status, or intellectual capacity, and if they teach them to love the Lord.
 I am so thankful that my parents, through their tolerance, were able to accomplish this with their children.

 May I humbly say in all sincerity that I love the Lord with all my heart and that I love my fellowmen.
 I hold no hard feelings of any kind toward any man, and I sincerely pray for forgiveness wherein I have offended anyone.
-I realize, as the Savior said, “Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.”
-(Matt.
-25:40.)
+I realize, as the Savior said, “Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.” ([[Matthew 25.40|Matt.
+25:40]].)

 To all the world, and especially to those who do not understand but who ridicule the teachings of The Church of Jesus Christ of Latter-day Saints, I wish to bear my witness and issue a challenge that you judge not until you know and understand those teachings which are contained in the restored gospel.
 We believe, with you, that God lives and that Jesus Christ is his Only, but truly, Begotten Son in the flesh, who came and gave his life and was resurrected so that all mankind might enjoy immortality.

-He said, “... this is my work and my glory—to bring to pass the immortality and eternal life of man” (Moses 1:39), and he gave us the gospel plan by which we can prepare ourselves to go back into his presence and enjoy eternal life.
+He said, “… this is my work and my glory—to bring to pass the immortality and eternal life of man” ([[Moses 1.39|Moses 1:39]]), and he gave us the gospel plan by which we can prepare ourselves to go back into his presence and enjoy eternal life.

 Yes, the gospel in its fullness is restored and is here upon the earth today.
 I bear witness that the Bible is the word of God, given to us through his prophets, and also that the Book of Mormon is the word of God and is a translated and true record of God’s dealings with the ancient American people, containing the gospel in its fullness.
 It was written by way of commandment and also by the spirit of prophecy and by revelation, to the convincing of the Jew and the gentile that Jesus is the Christ, the Eternal God, manifesting himself unto all nations.